zuozhenggh/learning-library/oci-library/developer-adoption/labs/oci-devops-oke/intro/intro.md

 - write Infrastructure As Code (IaC) and provision the infrastructure
 - push IaC to a git repository (`deploy` repository)
 - approve/reject pull/merge requests into `main` branch of `deploy` repository
-- approve and onboard applications (new namespace) into the K8s cluster through an automated Continous Delivery (CD) pipeline
+- approve and onboard applications (new namespace) into the K8s cluster through an automated Continuos Delivery (CD) pipeline
 - write K8s manifest files for deploying services/endpoints/security used by application
-- rollout new features/services through the Continous Delivery pipeline
+- rollout new features/services through the Continuos Delivery pipeline
 - rollback to the latest successful pipeline in case of failures

 ![Diagram](./images/devops-story-diagram.png "Roles")